 Vegetables and Seafood Courses

-It was my first time in Girona and I had chance to visit the city a day before this dinner.
-Walking down by the Onyar River, I was amazed by the silhouette of the city with its colorful houses blended harmoniously with the historical buildings.
-Jordi Roca’s imagination carried this beautiful scenery to the plate, with the actual flowers of the city.
+Finally, it was time for the dessert part!
+The first dessert was “Flowers of Girona”. an edible version of Girona on the plate.
+Walking down by the Onyar River, you can fall in love with the silhouette of the city and its colorful houses blended harmoniously with the historical buildings.
+Jordi Roca’s imagination carried this beautiful scenery to the plate, using the actual flowers of the city.
 Moreover, a unique cutlery was designed for this plate, which made this experience even more enchanting.

-This dinner made me travel, thought me a lot of things about life of Roca brothers, introduced me local ingredients of Catalonia, took me to a cruise tour in Mediterranean Sea, made me climb to olive trees, collect mushrooms from forest floor and find a starfish on a net.
-All these, were beyond my imagination and beyond my highest expectations.
-So, I am repeating myself: This dinner was not only food, but also memories, stories, emotions and lives.
+All this experience lasted more than four hours, full of incredible presentations, delicious food and delightful wine pairings.
+This dinner made me travel, showed me the lives and universe of Roca brothers, introduced me to the local ingredients of Catalonia, took me to a cruise tour in Mediterranean Sea, made me climb to olive trees, collect mushrooms from the forest floor and find a starfish on a net.
+It was beyond my imagination and exceeded my highest expectations.
+This dinner was not only food, but also memories, stories, emotions and lives.
 It was beyond borders.